puntonim/ansible-biostar/README.md

 - Create an Amazon Key Pair with the public SSH key of the machine used to run Ansible.
 - Launch an Amazon EC2 instance.
 - Install Docker in the instance.
-- Build and run a Docker container with PostgreSQL 9.3.
+- Build and run a Docker container named `postgresql` with PostgreSQL 9.3.
-- Build and run a Docker container with Nginx and [waitress](http://waitress.readthedocs.org/en/latest/) webserver running the provided codebase.
+- Build and run a Docker container named `webapp` with Nginx and [waitress](http://waitress.readthedocs.org/en/latest/) webserver running the provided codebase.

 ## 3. Requirements